IanHo2019/Python-Practice-Files/README.md

 ## Matplotlib
 ### banking_data.csv
-This dataset constains information on banking industry in the US in 1934-2017.
+This dataset constains information on number of banks and banking offices in the US in 1934-2017.

 ### VIXCLSD-1.csv
+This dataset collects daily [VIX](https://en.wikipedia.org/wiki/VIX) index from 1990 Jan 2 to 2019 Oct 10.

 ## pandas
 ### movies_merged.csv